 Minister of State for Training, Skills, Innovation, Research and Development

-John Halligan TD is Minister of State at the Department of Business, Enterprise and Innovation and the Department of Education and Skills with special responsibility for Training, Skills, Innovation, Research and Development.
+John Halligan is Minister of State at the Department of Business, Enterprise and Innovation and the Department of Education and Skills with special responsibility for Training, Skills, Innovation, Research and Development.

 Within this Department (DBEI) Minister Halligan oversees the implementation of Innovation 2020, the Government's Strategy for Research and Development, Science and Technology.